17 Dogs That Look Like Wolves to Add to Your Pack

 Siberian husky

-In a Science study published in the 2000s, researchers named the Siberian husky one of the breeds most closely related to the wolf.
-But unlike their wolf ancestors, huskies like to bark as well as howl.
-Huskies have been used for centuries to pull sleds at unbelievable speeds over Arctic snow.
-Luckily, they’re built for the job.
-They stay warm courtesy of their dual coat: Like wolves, they have a dense undercoat.
-“And they have an outer coat made up of guard hairs, which are double the length of the undercoat,” says Dr. McCarthy.
-All that fur traps heat and insulates them against the cold.
+In a 2022 study published in Nature, researchers identified the Siberian husky as one of the dog breeds most closely related to wolves.
+Unlike their wolf ancestors, huskies bark as much as they howl.
+These wolflike dogs have pulled sleds at unbelievable speeds across Arctic snow for centuries, thanks to their dual coat: a dense undercoat and an outer layer of guard hairs twice as long, says Dr. McCarthy.
+This fur traps heat, insulating them against freezing temperatures.

 Beautiful portrait of black and red German Shepherd on background of white snow and forest.